ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 - **2019-05-05:** The BN/QAT restructure was finalized.
     - The Quality Assurance Team became the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).
     - Beatmap Nominators became responsible for disqualifications and veto mediation.
+Veto mediation was handled through a blind vote rather than a discussion.
-    - The [Beatmap Nominator website](https://bn.mappersguild.com/) was published to automate many BN/NAT tasks. <!-- https://osu.ppy.sh/home/news/2019-05-05-bn-and-qat-restructure -->
+    - The [Beatmap Nominator website](https://bn.mappersguild.com/) was published to automate many BN/NAT tasks.
+        - Through the website, users could apply to the BN at any time as opposed to the previous cycle-based application system.
+This resulted in Beatmap Nominators being added at irregular times instead of in large waves.
+        - Reports for inappropriate beatmaps and BN/NAT misconduct were shifted from a Google Form to the BN website.
+        - Statistics and evaluations for BN modding/nomination activity and proficiency shifted from painfully inefficient Google Spreadsheets to the BN website, hugely increasing productivity for Beatmap Nominator management. <!-- https://osu.ppy.sh/home/news/2019-05-05-bn-and-qat-restructure -->

 ### August

 - **2019-08-05:** [Naxess](https://osu.ppy.sh/users/8129817) released the Mapset Verifier <!-- TODO: stub --> tool, automating a significant portion of beatmap checking processes for Beatmap Nominators.
 - **2019-08-06:** Beatmap Nominators became able to participate in BN application evaluations.
+    - BN input is visible to the NAT when trying to reach a consensus, though they are rarely used to sway a vote.
-    - Their input was used to determine applicants and to judge potential new NAT additions. <!-- https://github.com/pishifat/qat/commit/a8245a4c6fefcfe9368ffc1eee7e13ad6f8bb6af -->
+    - The NAT often use BN input to help determine future NAT members. <!-- https://github.com/pishifat/qat/commit/a8245a4c6fefcfe9368ffc1eee7e13ad6f8bb6af -->

 ### October